isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 What's (correctly) going wrong here is that Agda is trying to find a constructor
-for `IsEven (suc zero)`, but no such thing exists.
-We have `ctor:zero-even` for
+for `expr:IsEven (suc zero)`, but no such thing exists.
+We have `ctor:zero-even`
-`IsEven zero`, and we have `ctor:suc-suc-even` for `IsEven (suc (suc n))`.
-But there
+for `expr:IsEven zero`, and we have `ctor:suc-suc-even` for `type:IsEven`
-is no such constructor when we have only one `ctor:suc`!
-Thus neither `ctor:zero-even` nor
+`(``ctor:suc` `(``ctor:suc` `n))`.
+But there is no such constructor when we have
+only one `ctor:suc`!
+Thus neither `ctor:zero-even` nor `ctor:suc-suc-even` will
-`ctor:suc-suc-even` will typecheck in our hole.
-Since these are the *only*
+typecheck in our hole.
+Since these are the *only* constructors, and neither
-constructors, and neither fits, it's fair to say that *nothing can fill this
+fits, it's fair to say that *nothing can possibly fill this hole.* There is
-hole!* That is, `def:three-is-even` is *unimplementable,* which means it's
+simply no way to give an implementation for `def:three-is-even`---it's
-impossible to construct an `IsEven n` whenever `n` isn't even!
+impossible to construct an `ctor:IsEven n` whenever `n` is odd.

-This is truly a miraculous result, and perhaps might give you a glimpse at why
+This is truly a miraculous result, and might give you a glimpse at why we do
-we can prove things about mathematics in Agda.
-The idea is to carefully
+mathematics in Agda.
+The idea is to carefully construct types whose values are
-construct types for which we can give values only when the desired property *is
-actually true.* But we will have much more to say about that later.
+possible only when our desired property is *actually true.* We will explore this
+topic more deeply in @sec:proofs.

 Exercise